-The sub-contractors and suppliers that dealt with the plaintiff company were not deceived so much by the false accounts as by the consequences arising from the false accounts.
-The plaintiff company was able to maintain and renew its G8 status and tender for public projects of unlimited value because of this and, to those in the building industry, the G8 grading must surely be the hallmark of creditworthiness.
-They were therefore deluded into entering contracts with the plaintiff company and would be more indulgent when told by the plaintiff company to wait for payment or full payment.
+58 The subcontractors and suppliers that dealt with the Plaintiff company were not deceived so much by the false accounts as by the consequences arising from the false accounts.
+The Plaintiff company was able to maintain and renew its G8 status and tender for public projects of unlimited value because of this and, to those in the building industry, the G8 grading must surely be the hallmark of creditworthiness.
+They were therefore deluded into entering contracts with the Plaintiff company and would be more indulgent when told by the Plaintiff company to wait for payment or full payment.

-No formal annual general meeting or directors' meeting was held in the plaintiff company or its affiliates for the past several years.
-The fourth and the fifth defendants were told to append their signatures to the company's records.
-If they should protest or refuse to comply in any way, it was certain they would incur the wrath of the first defendant and be removed as directors and most probably as employees of the plaintiff company as well.
-The two directors who knew exactly what was going on and who could exercise their mind in the matter were the first and the third defendants, who were clearly in breach of their duties as directors.
-Bearing in mind the peculiar circumstances of this case and the omnipotence of the overbearing first defendant in the plaintiff company, I did not think that the fourth and the fifth defendants should be held accountable as directors for the false accounts of the plaintiff company.
+59 No formal Annual General Meeting or Directors' Meeting was held in the Plaintiff company or its affiliates for the past several years.
+The Fourth and the Fifth Defendants were told to append their signatures to the company's records.
+If they should protest or refuse to comply in any way, it was certain they would incur the wrath of the First Defendant and be removed as directors and most probably as employees of the Plaintiff company as well.
+The two directors who knew exactly what was going on and who could exercise their mind in the matter were the First and the Third Defendants, who were clearly in breach of their duties as directors.
+Bearing in mind the peculiar circumstances of this case and the omnipotence of the overbearing First Defendant in the Plaintiff company, I did not think that the Fourth and the Fifth Defendants should be held accountable as directors for the false accounts of the Plaintiff company.

-Similarly, where the ninth, tenth and eleventh defendants (the other three daughters) were concerned, they were also subject to the overbearing influence of the first defendant (more so for the twin sisters than the ninth defendant) and should not be held accountable as having knowingly assisted the first and the third defendants in their breach of duty.
+60 Similarly, where the Ninth, Tenth and Eleventh Defendants (the other three daughters) were concerned, they were also subject to the overbearing influence of the First Defendant (more so for the twin sisters than the Ninth Defendant) and should not be held accountable as having knowingly assisted the First and the Third Defendants in their breach of duty.
 The twin sisters were not in the office most of the time and certainly were not involved in management decisions.
-The ninth defendant was more a fun-loving and carefree person than someone involved in account-twisting and intrigue.
+The Ninth Defendant was more a fun-loving and carefree person than someone involved in account-twisting and intrigue.

-The sixth and seventh defendants were in truth the alter ego of the first and the second defendants and had obviously been used to facilitate the first and third defendants' breaches of duty.

-The second defendant was not formally appointed a director of the plaintiff company but was patently the first defendant's alter ego in the company.
+- 61 The Sixth and Seventh Defendants were in truth the alter ego of the First and the Second Defendants and had obviously been used to facilitate the First and Third Defendants' breaches of duty. - 61 The Second Defendant was not formally appointed a director of the Plaintiff company but was patently the First Defendant's alter ego in the company.
 She was active in the business and was known to be the boss's wife.
-She was the true deputy managing director of the plaintiff company and controlled the purse strings.
-Her words would be obeyed by those in the plaintiff company as unquestioningly as if they emanated from the first defendant himself.
-She would fall squarely within the extended meaning of 'director' (as underlined) in s 4(1) of the Companies Act which reads:
+She was the true Deputy Managing Director of the Plaintiff company and controlled the purse strings.
+Her words would be obeyed by those in the Plaintiff company as unquestioningly as if they emanated from the First Defendant himself.
+She would fall squarely within the extended meaning of "director" (as underlined) in Section 4(1) of the Companies Act which reads:

-"director" includes any person occupying the position of director of a corporation by whatever name called and includes a person in accordance with whose directions or instructions the directors of a corporation are accustomed to act and an alternate or substitute director.
-[Emphasis is added.]
+""director" includes any person occupying the position of director of a corporation by whatever name called and includes a person in accordance with whose directions or instructions the directors of a corporation are accustomed to act and an alternate or substitute director."

-The words emphasised in the definition above are also the 'shadow director' mentioned in s 149(8) of the Companies Act.
+The words underscored in the definition above are also the "shadow director" mentioned in Section 149(8) of the Companies Act.

-Millett J in Re Hydrodam (Corby) [1994] 2 BCLC 180 said at 183:
+62 Millet J in Re Hydrodam (Corby) Ltd [1994] 2 BCLC 180 said: